melbyjos/MLAlgos/README.md

 examples of how I have learned to think about ML frameworks in general, and I feel these notebooks provide a near-comprehensive picture of how I personally understand these algorithms.

+The data folder here will eventually contain the datasets (synthetic or benchmark) to which many of these algorithm implementations will be applied.

 Stay tuned to this repo for further implementations of ML algorithms (generally following the complete ones above in structure).